 Though neither teaching nor yoga are new to me, teaching the yoga is.
-I work to maintain humility about the limitations of my practice while continuing to learn as much as I can.
-I have been honing my skills through private instruction with former School Street Co-Owner Jeri Wilson, continuing education through Yoga International and Yoga Alliance, ongoing training including an upcoming Yin Yoga Teacher Training with Josh Summers in Milton, MA, and most importantly, daily practice combined with listening to the intuition of my own body and encouraging the same in practitioners.
+I maintain humility about the limitations of my practice while continuing to learn as much as I can.
+I have been honing my skills through private instruction with former School Street Co-Owner Jeri Wilson, continuing education through Yoga International and Yoga Alliance, ongoing training including an Yin Yoga Teacher Training with Josh Summers, and most importantly, daily practice combined with listening to the intuition of my own body and encouraging the same in practitioners.

 So it is that I bow to and follow my teacher’s subversive insistence that we needn’t identify a particular type of yoga when we practice it, although I acknowledge and honor my teachers and those most influential sources.